CodeoNordic/just-another-calendar/documentation/init.md

             "name": "area1", // Unique name
-            "title": "Area 1", // Title displayed in the menu "open": true, // Whether the area should be opened or collapsed "order": 1 // the order the area appears in the side menu }
+            "title": "Area 1", // Title displayed in the menu "open": true, // Whether the area should be opened or collapsed "sort": 1 // the order the area appears in the side menu }
     ]
 }